futuredapp/sheet-happens/README.md

 ### Get your Google Spreadsheet ready

 1. Get yourself an API key to [Google Sheets API](https://developers.google.com/sheets/api/guides/concepts).
+Please refer [here](GOOGLE_API_KEY.md) for more detailed instructions.
 2. Create a Google Sheet and add your translations in it:

 ![](docs/images/spreadsheet-identification.png)